Probus (emperor): As emperor

-Probus was eager to start his eastern campaign, delayed by the revolts in the west.
+Probus was eager to start his eastern campaign, which had been continuously delayed by the revolts in the west.
 He left Rome in 282, travelling first towards Sirmium, his birth city.

 Assassination

 Different accounts of Probus's death exist.
 According to Joannes Zonaras, the commander of the Praetorian Guard Marcus Aurelius Carus had been proclaimed, more or less unwillingly, emperor by his troops.

-Probus sent some troops against the new usurper, but when those troops changed sides and supported Carus, Probus' remaining soldiers assassinated him at Sirmium (September/October 282).
+Probus in turn sent some of his men against this new usurper, but when they changed sides and supported Carus instead, the Emperor's remaining soldiers decided to assassinate him at Sirmium sometime in September or October of 282.
 According to other sources, however, Probus was killed by disgruntled soldiers, who rebelled against his orders to be employed for civic purposes, like draining marshes.
 Allegedly, the soldiers were provoked when they overheard him lamenting the necessity of a standing army.
-Carus was proclaimed emperor after Probus' death and avenged the murder of his predecessor.
+Carus was proclaimed emperor after Probus' passing and avenged the murder of his predecessor by putting the killers to death.

 Legacy

 According to the favorable treatment of Gibbon (whose account is largely derived from the Augustan History), Probus was the last of the benevolent constitutional emperors of Rome.
 While his successor Carus (Imp.
 282–284) simply disdained to seek the Senate's confirmation of his title, the latter's successor Diocletian (Imp.
 284–305) took active measures to undermine its authority, and established the autocratic nature and divine derivation of the Imperial power.
 Never again, after Diocletian's reforms, would the Roman Senate play an active role in the management of the empire.
 On the military sphere, Probus' victories continued the succession of martial Illyrian emperors begun by Claudius Gothicus, which restored the military supremacy of Rome after defeats sustained during the Crisis of the Third Century.